 The easiest way to take control of your diet is to cook everything yourself, learning how to read labels, avoiding excess sodium and sugar, and keeping track of those calorie numbers.
 It may seem like a tiresome effort, but if you cook a big batch for leftovers, it can ultimately save you time and money.

 The running body needs to function as a unit, which is why you must focus on all of your fitness areas equally.
 Your core is a good place to start as this will stabilize your center and keep your frame balanced.
 These endeavors don’t have to be a big deal either, as you can simply trade one weekly run with a home session of lifting weights or practicing yoga, teaching all of your muscle groups to get along.

 Apps are the perfect tools to keep a record of your achievements while building some healthy competition against yourself.
 And with so many options to choose from, you are certain to find the one which interests you, whether it be a speed measurement, distance, a slow routine to increase your intensity, or even a game to escape from zombies.

 8. Mix Up Your Program

 If you insist on running the same route every session, then you are not only at risk of severe boredom but also of repetitive stress injuries.
 Use this time to explore your neighborhood by searching for different terrains and textured surfaces while darting off into nature whenever inspiration hits.

 9. Take Time Off

 And here is the easiest suggestion of them all.
 If you have noticed your performance getting progressively worse, then this is probably the reason why.
 You need recovery days in order to rejuvenate your muscles, granting them the space to heal and then coming back stronger than ever before.
-Show your body some love, sleep the recommended hours, and never ever train when you are injured.
+Make sure you are also getting a good nights sleep.
+This will help keep your energy levels up and positively impact your performance.
+Finally never ever train when you are injured.